Nanette Carter: Creative practice

-Her work directly responds to contemporary issues around war, injustices and technology.
+Her work directly responds to contemporary issues around war, injustices, and technology.
 She seeks to address the need for “negotiating the realities of inequality seen around the world” as evident in her series “Afro-Sentinels II" that emanates from the desire to combat racial injustice with a cadre of vigilant guards.
-A body of recent work, begun in 2013, “Cantilevered” becomes a metaphor for 21st Century life, “living with technology advancing every day, forcing one to look at global issues….responsibilities....a deluge of information and history.”
-In her creative practice for many years, Carter has been dedicated to working with intangible ideas around contemporary issues in an abstract vocabulary of form, line and color, and to present the mysteries of nature and human nature.
-She seeks to achieve at the same time luminosity, transparency and density in her compositions.
+A body of recent work, begun in 2013, “Cantilevered” becomes a metaphor for 21st Century life, “living with technology advancing every day, forcing one to look at global issues....responsibilities....a deluge of information and history.”
+In her creative practice for many years, Carter has been dedicated to working with intangible ideas around contemporary issues in an abstract vocabulary of form, line, and color, and to present the mysteries of nature and human nature.
+She seeks to achieve at the same time luminosity, transparency, and density in her compositions.

-Honors and exhibitions
+Permanent collections (selection)

+Nanette Carter's work is included in the permanent collections of museums in the United States and abroad.